damien-otis/SM-808/README.md

 > How much time did you spend on the exercise, what parts took longer?

 About 22 hours over 2 days, including full documentation.
-The hardest part was using the Web Audio API features, because I had not previously used them and had to learn it while coding.
+The most time consuming was using the Web Audio API features, because I had not previously used them and had to learn it while coding.

 > What were the hard parts, what parts did you enjoy most?